Scarborough Southwest (federal electoral district)

-Scarborough Southwest is a federal electoral district in Toronto, Ontario, Canada, that has been represented in the House of Commons of Canada since 1968.
+Scarborough Southwest (Scarborough-Sud-Ouest) is a federal electoral district in Toronto, Ontario, Canada, that has been represented in the House of Commons of Canada since 1968.

 Geography

 It covers the southwestern part of the Scarborough part of Toronto.
 It stretches from Lake Ontario in the south to Eglinton Avenue in the north.

 It consists of the part of the City of Toronto bounded on the west by Victoria Park Avenue, on the south by Lake Ontario, on the north by Eglinton Avenue and on the east by Markham Road.

 The riding includes the neighbourhoods of Birch Cliff, Oakridge, Cliffside, Kennedy Park, Clairlea, Cliffcrest and parts of Scarborough Village and the Golden Mile.